Measuring fracturability and cohesiveness of Parmesan cheese blocks in order to predict if the cheese will shred well or not.

 This processor produces blocks of hard cheeses which are sent to either be shredded or grated as end product.
-Processor had issues with some of the blocks fracturing and crumbling when on the shredding line.
-They needed to determine before hand the cheese's texture in order to decide if it was best for the shredder or grater.
-Highly fracturable and crumbly blocks were sent to be grated end product and those which kept their shape and stayed together were ideal for shredding.
+The processor had issues with some of the blocks fracturing and crumbling when on the shredding line.
+They needed to determine beforehand the cheese's texture in order to decide if it was best for the shredder or grater.
+Highly fracturable and crumbly blocks were sent to be the grated end product, whilst those which kept their shape and stayed together were ideal for consumer shredding.

 The TMS-Pro texture analyzer system proved to detect the differences among the three cheese products and through numerous samples, proved to be consistent and repeatable.